 Seventy-two crossbred steers were allotted to one of four treatments, with three pen replicates per treatment, in a completely randomized design.
-Diet formulation for each of the test supplements is shown in Table 1.
+In the design, pen served as the experimental unit.
+Ingredient composition and inclusion level for each of the test supplements is shown in Table 1.
 In the formulation, field peas replaced either 0 or 15% of fiber-based ingredients.
-Yucca s. extract was added to half of the diets to provide for 35mg/lb of finished feed.
-Diets fed were complete pelleted formulations that replaced chopped hav on a daily basis until 50% or more of the calves' intake was from the test diets.
+Yucca s. extract was added to half of the supplements to provide for 35mg/lb of finished feed.
+The supplements, therefore, were 0% Pea and Yucca s.
+(C), 15% Pea (P), 35mg Yucca s.
+(Y) and 15% Pea + 35mg Yucca s.
+(P+Y).
+Diets fed were complete pelleted formulations that replaced chopped hay on a daily basis until 50% or more of the calves' intake was from the test supplements.
 Steers and residual feed in bunks were weighed weekly during the 6 week postweaning transition period.
-Weighback residual feed was removed and not refed.
-At the end of the 42-day transitioning period (Oct.
-31). the steers were shipped to Decatur County Feed Yard, Oberlin, Kansas, where an electronic cattle management (ECM) system is utilized to determine final harvest end point.
+Weekly feed residue was removed and not refed.
+Steers were weighted on two consecutive days at the start and end of the study to determine initial and final weight.
+At the end of the 42-day transitioning period, all steers were shipped to Decatur County Feed Yard, Oberlin, Kansas, where Microbeef Technologies' electronic cattle management (ECM) system is utilized to determine finishing end point and final harvest.

-Results and Discussion
+Results